- 认可家庭调解员，新加坡调解中心 (家庭调解计划)

 If you file a divorce on your own, you will need to learn about the legal jargon, fill in various forms and take leave from work on many occasions to e-file the papers at a service bureau.

-At WU LLC, we can afford to charge a low fixed fee for agreed divorce cases simply because we are experienced and focused in divorce cases.
+We can afford to charge a low fixed fee for agreed divorce cases simply because we are experienced and focused in divorce cases.
 By engaging us to represent you in divorce, you free up your valuable time to focus on your career and taking care of your loved ones.

 There is a 3 year restriction period.
 Either the husband or the wife may file for divorce only after 3 years from the date of the registration of the marriage.